alitaqizadeh/Dobord-Prestashop-Plugin/README.md

 # Dobord-Prestashop-Plugin
 ## This is a prestashop 1.6 plugin for integrating with dobord api
-You must change your username & password with test fields.
+You must put your username & password in test fields.